PATRIC3/p3_docs/docroot/user_guides/data/data_types/antimicrobial_resistance.rst

 AMR Genes
 ----------
-AMR genes refere to the genes implicated in or associated with the resistance to one or more antibiotics.
-The resistance may result from the presence or absense of a gene or specific murations acquired sponteniously or through evolution over time.
-We integrate and map known antibiotic resistance genes from the following sources:
+AMR genes refer to the genes implicated in or associated with the resistance to one or more antibiotics.
+The resistance may result from the presence or absence of a gene or specific mutions acquired spontaniously or through evolution over time.
+PATRIC integrateS and mapS known antibiotic resistance genes from the following sources:

 - `CARD <https://www.patricbrc.org/view/Taxonomy/2#view_tab=specialtyGenes&filter=and(eq(property,%22Antibiotic%20Resistance%22),eq(source,%22CARD%22))>`_
 - `NDARO <https://www.patricbrc.org/view/Taxonomy/2#view_tab=specialtyGenes&filter=and(eq(property,%22Antibiotic%20Resistance%22),eq(source,%22NDARO%22))>`_